-Thank you for your interest in the VCE Master Gardener Program.
-Applications are no longer being accepted.
-We have reached full capacity for the 2023 class.
+Thank you for your interest in the VCE Loudoun Master Gardener Program.

 Who We Are

-- We are Extension Master Gardener Volunteers, working through the VCE Loudoun Office of Virginia Cooperative Extension
+- We are Virginia Cooperative Extension (VCE) Master Gardener Volunteers, working through the VCE Loudoun Office supporting Loudoun community horticulture needs.

-- We are mentors who train and develop new Master Gardener Volunteers
+- We are mentors who train and develop new VCE Loudoun Master Gardener Volunteers.

 What We Do

-- Provide outreach at the Loudoun County Extension Office and at local community events
+- Provide outreach at the VCE Loudoun Office and at local community events.

-- Promote the protection of the environment, with a focus on water quality
+- Promote the protection of the environment, with a focus on natural resources conservation.

-- Conduct education programs for diverse groups on proper care of turf grass, woody plants, food crops, and ornamentals
+- Conduct education programs for diverse groups on proper care of turf grass, woody plants, home food crops, and ornamentals.

 For More Information